Iryna Karaush, B. Arch, MASA (UBC)

 Design + Food Atelier (D+FA)

-As instructor and coordinator in Product Design, Iryna splits her time between teaching and supporting and developing the program.
+As instructor in Product Design, Iryna splits her time between teaching and supporting and developing the program.
 Iryna is passionate about the multidisciplinary nature of human - centered design that provides immense opportunities to improve quality of everyday life all around the world.
 Together with the faculty team, she tests design boundaries to make long lasting positive social changes.

 With over 15 years’ experience in architectural design, Iryna learned how to apply design methods across different media.
 Her portfolio includes spatial design and research, tennis apparel design, and a newly found passion - food design, the new field that explores the relationship between people and food from wide-ranging design perspective.